max4211/assembler-spring-backend/README.md

 2. Add support for translating multiple files at once.
 3. Improve robustness of validation.
 4. Improve ELB deployment through application.yaml and CLI
+5. More robust schema validation and error messages on custom instruction templates.
+6. Fix assembly of different base instructions (overflow occurs during some hex translations when using built in Java Integer/String manipulation, a custom converter is recommended).

 ## Author
 Max Smith